Breeding birds: 5,800-7,000 pairs

 Mute swans feed on a wide range of vegetation, both submerged aquatic plants and seeds and grain they may find on land.

 They will occasionally eat small animals such as fish, frogs, molluscs and worms.
+They catch them with their bill, and filter out the mud and water through lamellae on the sides of the mandibles.

 Mute swans breed across most of the UK except for Northern Scotland, mid-Wales and the moors of south-west England.
 You will find them anywhere there is a shallow lake or slow-flowing rivers including in urban areas.